google/asylo/asylo/examples/grpc_server/README.md

   // Required.
   optional string server_address = 205739939;

-  // The maximum amount of time in seconds before the server is shut down.
-  // Required.
-  optional int32 server_max_lifetime = 225604125;

-  // The port that the gRPC server listens to.
-Required. optional int32 port = 253106740;
+  // The port that the gRPC server should listen to.
+Required.
+May be 0 to
+  // request that the server let the operating system choose an unused port. optional int32 port = 253106740;
+}

+extend asylo.EnclaveOutput {
+  // The Translator server's port. optional int32 actual_server_port = 285084421;
 }
 ```